 [jharvard@holy7c24102 ~]$ matlab -desktop -softwareopengl

-You can see different versions of Matlab in our modules page.
+You can see all versions of Matlab with module spider matlab .
+For more details, see the modules page.

 RStudio Desktop